-Although there is no specific test for Parkinson’s disease, recent advances in a diagnostic imaging technique may help doctors identify high risk patients even before the symptoms of Parkinson’s disease appear.
+Although there is no specific test for Parkinson’s disease, and the accuracy of clinical diagnosis of parkinsonism is still limited, however recent advances in a diagnostic imaging technique known as SPECT molecular imaging technique, may help doctors identify high risk patients even before the symptoms of Parkinson’s disease appear.
 It may also serve as a tool to monitor the disease progression.

 Low Dopamine Levels in Parkinson’s Disease

 As explained under Parkinson’s disease brain chemistry, dopamine is a brain hormone (neurotransmitter) that is deficient in PD patients.
 This is accompanied by a loss of dopaminergic neurons.
-When more than 60% of these neurons in the substantia nigra and corpus striatum of the brain are lost then the motor signs of Parkinson’s disease becomes evident.
+When more than 60% of these neurons in the substantia nigra and corpus striatum of the brain are lost, then the motor signs of Parkinson’s disease becomes evident.

 Detection of DaT Activity

 Although microscopic evaluation of brain tissue post mortem noted pallor of the substantia nigra and the loss of these neurons.
-With the use of DaTscan, dopaminergic neurons are highlight on a SPECT scan.
-This is type of nuclear imaging study that stands for single-photon emission computerized tomography (abbreviation~ SPECT).
+With the use of DaTscan, dopaminergic neurons are highlighted on a SPECT scan.
+This is a type of nuclear imaging study that stands for single-photon emission computerized tomography (abbreviation~ SPECT).
 DaTscan is a contrast agent that is visible on a SPECT scan.

-Currently (August 2011) clinical trials are underway by some 14 medical centers in the United States to evaluate DaTscan as a means of monitory disease progression.
-This is part of the biomarkers study by the Michael J. Fox Foundation known as the Parkinson’s Progression Markers Initiative.
+Currently (August 2011) clinical trials are underway by some 14 medical centers in the United States to evaluate DaTscan as a means to monitor the disease progression.
+This is part of the biomarkers study by the Michael J. Fox Foundation known as the Parkinson’s Progression Markers Initiative. (read more)